 An invoice is not a binding legal document, yet it is still one of the most important documents you will ever create.
 It’s a bill for the services you provide or products you sell.
 You obviously realize that you need to invoice your customers to receive payment for the goods or services you provide, but what should your small business’s invoices actually look like?

 The invoice template you choose needs to be professional and clear – after all, it directly affects when you receive payment and on what terms the payment is made.
-A study by U.S. Bank found that U.S. small businesses are owed $825 billion in unpaid invoices.
-If you're ready to create professional invoice templates to ensure you get paid for the products and services you provide your customers, utilize these 10 critical elements to ensure the invoice is both professional and effective.
+A study by Fundbox found that U.S. small businesses were owed $825 billion in unpaid invoices.
+If you’re ready to create professional invoice templates to ensure you get paid for the products and services you provide your customers, you need to utilize these 10 critical elements.

 1. A standout header